Macbeth is a fast-paced five-act play

-Shakespeare’s Macbeth consists of five acts, in keeping with the structure of most like classical dramas.
-However, the number of scenes per act in this play vary quite a lot, as does the length of each scene.
-Macbeth is one of Shakespeare’s shortest plays and it is very fast-paced, which can partly be explained by the fact that there is no subplot: there is only the main plot about Macbeth’s desire to be king.
+Shakespeare’s Macbeth is structured into five acts like most classical dramas.
+However, the number of scenes per act vary quite a lot, just as the length of each scene.
+Macbeth is one of Shakespeare’s shortest plays and very fast-paced, This is because there is no subplot: there is only the main plot about Macbeth’s desire to be king.
 This structure is typical of classical tragedies, too.

-Macbeth has a two-part structure: the first part is about crime, the second is about consequence.
+Overall, Macbeth has a two-part structure: the first part is about crime, the second is about consequence.
 What Macbeth does in the first part of the play returns to haunt him in the second.
-This may be linked to one of the key elements of the play: the world is turned upside down and “foul” has become “fair” (and vice versa).
-Life is not black and white, and what may seem desirable like becoming king, may turn out to have catastrophic consequences.
+This may be linked to one of the key elements of the play: The world is turned upside down and “fair” has become “foul”.

-The play can be analysed according to what is called Freytag's pyramid.
+The structure of Macbeth can be analyzed in detail using Freytag's pyramid.
 This diagram divides a plot into five parts: exposition, rising action, climax, falling action, and resolution.

 Act 1: Exposition

 Macbeth starts in medias res in Act 1, Scene 1 when we meet the three witches who are in the middle of a conversation about a battle.
-The strange words and appearance of the witches, combined with the violent storm which accompanies them, catch our attention from the start and create a sense of suspense.
+The strange words and appearance of the witches, combined with the violent storm, catch our attention from the start and create a sense of suspense.
 What are these creatures up to?
 What is the battle they talk of?
-And who is Macbeth?
+And who is Mac...